This portion of the spec is still potentially subject to major changes.

 function only takes one argument, a filename, and returns an array matching the result of Bytes

 .
 However, the array data should be memory-mapped allowing it to be loaded into memory on use.
-The array and arrays derived from it (such as slices) may change in value if the underlying file is modified after MapBytes
+Undefined behavior, including a crash or writing arbitrary memory, may result if the underlying file is modified after MapBytes

 The following short names can also be provided for file access.
-They can be provided, and use the definitions from above even if •file
+If so, they use the definitions from above even if •file

 is not provided.